FAQs

 Key features include:

-- Built-in graphics operations allow user with little expertise to create high-quality display Widget support can offload the system MCU and provide a variety of advanced graphic capabilities and efficiencies
+- Built-in graphics operations allow users with little expertise to create high-quality displays Widget support can offload the system MCU and provide a variety of advanced graphic capabilities and efficiencies

-- Integrated with 4-wire touch-screen controller and CTPM through I²C interface for providing complete GUI experience Serial interfaces to host MCU with QSPI (FT81X only), SPI or I2C for lower pin count and system cost Programmable interrupt controller provides maximum flexibility with host MCU
+- Integrated with a 4-wire touch-screen controller and CTPM through an I²C interface for providing a complete GUI experience Serial interfaces to host MCU with QSPI (FT81X only), SPI or I2C for lower pin count and system cost Programmable interrupt controller provides maximum flexibility with host MCU

 - Internal 12MHz oscillator within +/- 5.6% accuracy; integrated clock multiplier and system clock out function (48 or 36MHz)